What is the Spiritual Meaning of Cassava? Love!

 - Cassava leaves may be used in purification rituals to cleanse the body and spirit, symbolizing renewal and purification.

-- The act of sharing cassava with others can signify unity, harmony, and the communal bond within a group or family.
+- The act of sharing cassava with others can signify unity, harmony, and a communal bond within a group or family.

 - In certain rituals, cassava is used as a representation of the divine, with its consumption symbolizing the assimilation of spiritual energy and blessings.